 Pacing Therapy with Visual & Sound Cues

-Designed specifically for people who have imprecise articulation and a fast rate of speech due to Stroke, Brain injury, acquired stuttering, Parkinson’s Disease or other neurological condition
+Designed specifically for people who have dysarthria due to Stroke, Brain injury, acquired stuttering, Parkinson’s Disease or other neurological condition

-Allows the user to choose a text and pace their rate of speech with the help of a speed-adjustable visual cue
+Allows the user to choose a text and slow down their rate of speech with the help of a speed-adjustable visual cue

 The user may choose to have the visual cue for each syllable or each word and reads the syllable or word aloud as the visual cue appears